digirix/Apexsaas/Progress.md

    - Implementing proper TypeScript typings for all components and API responses

 ## Recent Improvements

-### Task Management Workflow Enhancements (April 2025)
-1. **Task Status Workflow Improvements:**
-   - Changed workflow UI from "Allow" to "Restrict" toggle to align with the default behavior of allowing all transitions unless explicitly restricted
-   - Modified server-side logic to bypass workflow rules for Admin Tasks, ensuring workflow restrictions only apply to Revenue Tasks
-   - Added ability to change task statuses directly from the list view according to configured workflow rules
-   - Fixed error handling for empty or undefined available statuses in the task list component
-   - Integrated workflow configuration as a tab within Task Statuses section with clear explanation of rule behavior
-   - Added dropdown menu in task list to allow direct status changes

-2. **Task UI Enhancements:**
-   - Implemented proper dropdown menu for status changes in the task list view
-   - Enhanced error handling for null or undefined values in task components
-   - Improved user experience by providing clear visual feedback on available status transitions
-   - Added null checks to prevent errors when task statuses haven't been configured yet
-   - Fixed error that occurred when creating a new Revenue Task with the dropdown menu
-   - Implemented proper status change handling directly from the task list view

 ### Data Validation System
 1. **Setup Module Validation:**